jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/bioSAXS.rst

         :width: 400px
         :Figwidth: 450px

-The two figure above show record created in Igor experiment.
-A folder called root:PDDFFitResults will be created, waves which can be seen in the figure are created and every time user saves new results a new line is added to each of the waves.
-These waves are used to create the table seen in the figure above.
+The two images above show record created in Igor experiment.
+A folder called root:PDDFFitResults will be created, waves which can be seen in the image are created and every time user saves new results a new line is added to each of the waves.
+These waves are used to create the table seen in the image above.
 Old data are not overwritten, unless used deletes them all using the button on the panel.
 Therefore, same data set can be in the table many times.

 ..
 Figure:: media/BioPDDF11.jpg
         :align: center
         :width: 400px
         :Figwidth: 450px

-Figure shgows which wave are saved in Data folder with the data.
+Image shows which wave are saved in Data folder with the data.
 Multiple "generations" can be saved, data are not over written.
 User needs to delete them manually, if necessary.
 These are seen by rest of irena as *Irena results*.

 ..
 Figure:: media/BioPDDF10.jpg